euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    [Bra14]_.

 Quarkonium is a bound-state composed by a quark and its corresponding antiquark.
-By heavy we mean states composed by the charm and bottom quarks, called charmonium and bottomonium respectively.
+By heavy we mean states composed by charm and bottom quarks, called charmonium and bottomonium respectively.
 Due to its large mass, the top quark decays before forming a bound state.
 For heavy quarkonium the relative velocity between the quark and antiquark inside of the bound-system is believed